-- Overall, baseline data shows that our Core Service Area is excelling in some areas while other areas have opportunities for improvement. - Soft cost data for infrastructure projects is still being refined and going through quality assurance review to ensure that data related to Transportation and Water projects is accurate.
-Baseline data this quarter for vertical infrastructure projects includes one of the three projects that is not within 30% and is a small project less than \$1 million. - Horizontal infrastructure project data reported for the Fiscal Year quarter are for projects that have completed the lifecycle within that quarter and excludes Job Order Contract and On-Call Work Orders, or projects authorized via Board Motion. - The Customer Experience Survey has been sent to the customers.
-To date (through 12/5/24), 9 Public Works Divisions and 14 County Departments have responded.
+- Overall, baseline data shows that our Core Service Area is excelling in some areas while other areas have opportunities for improvement. - Vertical infrastructure projects not delivered within 3 months of schedule were delayed due to plan check and client department negotiations outside of Public Works' control. - Soft cost data for infrastructure projects is still being refined and going through quality assurance review to ensure that data related to Transportation and Water projects is accurate.
+Baseline data reflected this quarter is for vertical infrastructure projects only, and two of the three projects that are not within 30% and is a small project less than \$1 million. - Horizontal infrastructure project data reported for the Fiscal Year quarter are for projects that have completed the lifecycle within that quarter and excludes Job Order Contract and On-Call Work Orders, or projects authorized via Board Motion. - The Customer Experience Survey was distributed to customers, and the responses were collected and reported in the previous quarter, Quarter 2.
+No surveys were conducted this quarter.
+Surveys will be issued annually and when a major project is completed.